readytotest/playwright-allure-report/README.md

 This repository publishes Playwright test reports to a GitHub Pages site after every CI/CD run.
 The reports are generated using Allure and deployed with the `actions-gh-pages` GitHub Action.

 > ✨ If you're here because you're stuck trying to get Allure working with in GitHub Actions with GitHub Pages and subdirectories...
 Hopefully this saves you a few hours of your life.
+I burned through 24 hours getting this to work as good as I can.. lol, but I enjoyed it!

 #### What I Learned the Hard Way
-- Allure history links break in subdirectories
+- Allure history links break if the report isn't served from your main..
-- GitHub Pages will serve your main site when it doesn't know what else to do
+- ..username.github.io repo.
+The links will point to your homepage instead
 - You can't easily override Allure's base path via the Marketplace Action
 - BFG Repo-Cleaner is a lifesaver when your repo grows to 1GB and will get even bigger
 - Sometimes it's just better to stick with the simpler tool (Playwright's HTML reporter)